rgrumbine/shared/README.md

 # shared
-For shared modest size tools tested by others
+For shared modest size evaluation tools tested by others